toluromio/docs.fedgenhpc/docs/source/job_scheduling/Resource Manager.rst

 manager* or *job scheduler*.
-Indeed, users do not run software on those cluster like they would do on a workstation, rather, they must submit jobs, which are run unattended, by the job scheduler at the time, and on the resources, decided by its algorithm.
+Indeed, users do not run software on those cluster like they would do on a workstation, rather, they must submit jobs, which are run unattended, by the job scheduler at the time, and on the resources decided by its algorithm.

 `SLURM <https://slurm.schedmd.com/>`__ (Simple Linux utility Resource manager) is the workload manager and job scheduler for FEDGEN HPC